tylerwray/elixir-plaid/README.md

 > global state.
 As well as making function calls objectively more "functional".

 > Likely you will need to pass keys dynamically anyway for development/production, overwriting the need for global application config.
-> Therefor using patterns like those outlined in [this blog post](http://blog.plataformatec.com.br/2015/10/mocks-and-explicit-contracts/) and
+> Therefore using patterns like those outlined in [this blog post](http://blog.plataformatec.com.br/2015/10/mocks-and-explicit-contracts/) and
 > using a test mocking library like [Mox](https://hexdocs.pm/mox/Mox.html) help aid in making code more clear.

 ### Installation